-global and robust shape descriptors or transformations (i.e. geometric moments or spherical harmonic transformation) as primitives can be a good starting point.
-Some existing blind algorithms make use of a blind registration process at extraction.
-This process attempts to rebuild the same watermarking space as the one used for insertion.
+The second difficulty is avoiding the registration and resampling pre-processing step, which succeeds in ensuring the robustness, but inevitably makes the methods non-blind.
+As mentioned before, global and robust shape descriptors or transformations, like geometric moments or spherical harmonic transformation, can be good starting points.
+Some existing blind algorithms make use of a blind registration process at the extraction.
+This process attempts to rebuild the same watermarking space as during the insertion.
 It often contains translation [21], [22], reorientation [21], and uniform scaling.
 In existing algorithms, this blind registration is based only on vertices that just represent a discrete sampling of the real continuous surface, and thus can provide inaccurate results.
 For example, the coordinates of the mesh gravity center are usually defined as the average coordinates of all the vertices, thus the result will be incorrectly displaced toward the mesh part where the sampling density is higher.
 This discrete calculation is also vulnerable to noise, smoothing, and of course connectivity changes.
 One solution is to compute the statistics, on which the blind registration depends, using points sampled on the surface of the mesh with uniform distribution (i.e. inside the facets), rather than on the vertex coordinates.
 Another solution is to process this blind registration in a more precise way, by using the analytic volume or surface moments.
-Tuzikov et al. [67] established the mathematical expression for the calculation of these continuous moments directly from the vertex coordinates.
-The values of these moments and the final blind registration result have proven to be much more robust than the discrete calculation [68].
-Blind registration also suffers from the causality problem.
-To overcome this problem, one good solution is to separate the mesh elements into two groups: watermark carriers and adjusting elements [10].
+Tuzikov et al. [65] established the mathematical expression for the calculation of these continuous moments directly from the vertices coordinates.
+The values of these moments and the final blind registration result have proven to be much more robust than the discrete calculation [66].
+The blind registration also suffers from the causality problem as mentioned before.
+To overcome this problem, one good solution is to separate the mesh elements into two groups: watermark carriers and adjusting elements [9].
 After the watermark insertion in the former, the positions of the latter are modified in order to compensate for the influence of the watermark insertion on the blind registration.
-Fig. 8 illustrates such an example: the θ domain of the spherical coordinate system is discretized and all vertices are divided into two groups represented by gray and black zones, respectively; the vertices in the gray zones serve to embed the watermark, while the vertices in the black zones play the role of adjusting elements.
+Fig. 8 illustrates such an example: the θ domain of the spherical coordinate system is discretized and all the vertices are divided into two groups represented by gray and black zones, respectively; the vertices in the gray zones serve to embed the watermark, while the vertices in the black zones play the role of adjusting elements.
 However, this rectification scheme should be optimized in order to avoid visual distortions, especially on the borders of the zones.